 A semester or summer abroad goes by quickly and attendance in class, for academic programs, or internships is important and often mandatory for the student.
 If you do plan to visit your student abroad it's suggested that you do so during a schedule academic break or after the academic semester ends.

 The worst times to visit are usually the first two weeks and the last two weeks of any program.
 These periods are full of cultural adjustments, academic intensity, and require the full attention of the student.

 Many families and parents do visit their students while abroad or travel to other locations to meet their student.
 This can be a great experience if properly timed and with input from your student.
 Consult with your student about whether a visit will work.
 You could meet them after their program ends.

 A student's return from studying abroad can be a bittersweet time of transition.
 In some cases it can be as hard or harder than the initial shock of living in a new country.
 You may ask yourself - who is this new person?
 Why does my son/daughter now talk with an accent or sit in silence?
 These could be cultural norms that they picked up while abroad.
 Chances are they'll wear off but hopefully you'll see a more developed and independent person who has grown from studying abroad - that shouldn't wear off.

 Your student may find that their relationships with others have become strained while they lived abroad.
 This is normal and should adjust in time.
-Some coping methods for dealing with this and for the potential "culture shock" adjusting to home include:
+Some coping methods for dealing with this and for the potential adjustment to home include: